Madmartigan1/tradebot/docs/RUNBOOK.md

 # Coinbase Trade Bot — Runbook

-> Version: v1.1.4
+> Version: v1.1.5

 This runbook covers setup, startup, monitoring, and common issues.
+It assumes the codebase and config you provided.

 ---